The Affective Bridge: Preserving Speech Representations while Enhancing Deepfake Detection vian emotional Constraints

-In contrast, the ASVSpoof shows comparable performance.
-To identify the subset where our strategy is most vulnerable, we further analyze model performance across different sources in the test set, shown in Table~\ref{tab:asvspoof}.
+In contrast, comparable performance is observed on ASVSpoof.
+To identify where our approach is most vulnerable, we further analyse model performance across different sources within the test set.
+We also compare against two existing emotion-based methods: using the static emotion feature \cite{conti2022deepfake} (results reported directly from the original paper), and a concatenating emotion feature with others (adapted from \cite{mittal2020emotions}), which we combine HuBERT embeddings with DL-raw features (using our same experimental configuration of the models in Section 3.1).
+The results are shown in Table~\ref{tab:asvspoof}.

-The results indicate that the observed degradation mainly occurs for real audio under our strategy, likely due to the imbalanced training distribution affecting the emotion-fused features.
-From the DL-raw results, performance on the real subset remains higher, and overall accuracy improves, suggesting that emotion-enhanced features still contribute positively.
-Notably, audio generated by methods A17, A18, and A19 shows more consistent improvements than other source types, as these fakes are based on real human speech, whereas other methods rely on text or TTS synthesis.
-This suggests that human speech provides richer prosodic and emotional cues, resulting in more realistic fakes and more detectable emotional inconsistencies, while text- or TTS-based synthesis lacks natural emotional variation, yielding smaller gains from emotion-based modeling.
-Overall, our strategy remains effective, and as deepfake generation advances toward more expressive synthesis, fusing emotion-related information is expected to become very important for future detection systems.
+On ASVspoof2019 LA, the gains are smaller than on FoR and ITW.
+A closer look shows this is not merely an effect of the imbalanced bona fide/spoof distribution, but a \emph{speaker-dependent} bias in the bona fide subset.
+Per-speaker error rates after EmoBridge adaptation span a wide range, from a 10.3\% floor to 89.0\% (Table \ref{tab:speaker_bias}): the distribution is heavy-tailed, with 26\% of speakers accounting for nearly half of all misclassifications.
+Such concentration indicates a speaker-specific artefact rather than a uniform degradation of the representation, since a genuine flaw of the method would affect all speakers comparably.
+Consistently, this pattern is specific to ASVspoof and does not appear on FoR or ITW, where real speech remains accurately detected.